5 simple copywriting tips to use when writing your escort profile

 Learning from your copywriting mistakes

 These five copywriting errors I spotted may be the starting point for your copy revamp.
-If there’s anything you want a hand with — if you’ve got a headline you want me to look at or something you think sounds odd, but you can’t work out why — then my door’s open.
+If there’s anything you want a hand with — if you’ve got a headline you want me to look at or something you think sounds odd, but you can’t work out why — then try my free copy review offer to test my ideas.

 Happy writing!